What adult social care providers and local authorities need to do to prepare for a no-deal Brexit.

 This guidance sets out the actions you should take before and after Brexit, to plan for and help manage any potential service disruption to adult social care if the UK leaves the EU without a deal.

-This guidance is for social care providers.
+This guidance is for adult social care providers and local authorities.
 Guidance for healthcare providers is available in the Planning for a no-deal Brexit: information for the health and care sector collection.

 Supply of medicines, medical devices and clinical consumables